 What are the dates, times and pricing?

-- Normal rate (true cost of the course): €650
+- Normal rate (true cost of the course): €650 per person

-- Supported rate (for those from underprivileged regions and backgrounds): €450
+- Supported rate (for those from smaller non-profits, or from underprivileged regions and backgrounds): €5000 in total

 Which questions will be addressed during the workshops?

-- WEEK 3: How can we understand and map climate vulnerability?
+- How can we understand and map climate vulnerability?
 Understanding climate vulnerability and its root causes is essential to grow climate resilience across situations and contexts effectively.
 Leading courageous change requires the ability to understand histories, interconnections, and feedback loops.

-- WEEK 4: How can we connect incremental and transformative resilience building?
+- How can we connect incremental and transformative resilience building?
 We will explore the multiple opportunities we have to grow climate resilience locally and globally, including both the limitations of certain climate adaptation actions and the transformative potential of others.

-- WEEK 5: Why should leaders dive deep into transformation for long-term climate resilience?
+- Why should leaders dive deep into transformation for long-term climate resilience?
 Leading transformation requires vision, flexibility, appeal, and perseverance – we will shed light on how futures thinking tools and frameworks to expand imagination and creativity can help craft new narratives and collaborative practices for climate-resilience.

 Frequently Asked Questions